vknow360/CustomWebView/README.md

 # CustomWebView
 ## Introduction
-CustomWebView is an extended form of web viewer with more customization and flexibility (For MIT AI2 and its distros)
+CustomWebView is an extended form of web viewer with more customization and flexibility (For MIT AI2 and its distros)<br>
+**Latest Version : 2**

 ## Features
 - More customization options than normal web viewer